 About the bobbleheads

 We make them for the joy of it, and then we give them away.
 We do not sell them.
 If you get one, we hope you enjoy playing with it as much as we enjoyed making it.
-(All of our bobbleheads are produced by the finest bobblemaker in the world, Alexander Global Promotions.)
+(Our bobbleheads are produced by the finest bobblemaker in the world, Alexander Global Promotions.)
 The University of Minnesota Law Library has created a superb online bobblehead exhibit here (based on a gift from James M. Rosenbaum).

 We make no promises about when we will make them or who will get them.
 Some (but not all) subscribers to the Green Bag as of the date we announce the release of a bobblehead receive a certificate potentially redeemable for a doll, and we arbitrarily and capriciously give certificates to some folks who are not subscribers (including some public interest groups at law schools that auction the dolls at their fundraisers).
 Moreover, even holders of certificates are not guaranteed a doll, because we reserve the right to refuse to redeem any certificate for any reason, including but not limited to (a) a shortage of dolls, (b) reasonable or unreasonable suspicion of theft or forgery of a certificate, (c) rudeness by a person seeking to redeem a certificate, and (d) caprice.
-So, there is no way to lock-in a Green Bag bobblehead.
+There is, in other words, no way to lock-in a Green Bag bobblehead.
 If you want to buy one, your best bets are those charity auctions and eBay.

 If you just want a chance to get a bobblehead and do not care about any of the other stuff, there is a way, though the odds are long.
 It involves a quiz.
 Alas, the quiz is on hiatus right now, but it should be back soon.

 The bobbleheads are invariably in short supply and too fragile for us to ship with any confidence that they will arrive in good condition.
 And besides, we cannot afford to do it.
 That means redemption of a certificate must be done in person.